gwu-cs-sysprog/lectures/aggregate.md

 enum weekdays{ sunday, monday, tuesday, wednesday, thursday, friday, saturday } ;
 ```

-and use if in the code as follows,
+and use it in the code as follows,

 ```c
 // this is a single line comment